microsoft/ML-For-Beginners/Real-World/1-Applications/README.md

 ## Ecology and Green Tech

 ### Forest management
+You learned about Reinforcement Learning in previous lessons.
+It can be very useful when trying to predict patterns in nature.
+In particular, it could be used to track ecological problems like forest fires and the spread of invasive species.
+In Canada, a group of researchers used Reinforcement Learning to build forest wildfire dynamics models from satellite images.
+Using an innovative "spatially spreading process (SSP)", they envisioned a forest fire as "fire is the agent at any cell in the landscape and the set of actions the fire can take from a location at any point in time includes spreading north, south, east, or west or not spreading.
+This approach inverts the usual RL setup since the dynamics of the corresponding Markov Decision Process (MDP) is a known function for immediate wildfire spread."
+Read more about the classic algorithms used by this group in this article: https://www.frontiersin.org/articles/10.3389/fict.2018.00006/full

 ### Motion sensing of animals
 ### Energy Management
   This article discusses in detail how clustering and time series forecasting help predict future energy use in Ireland, based off of smart metering: https://www-cdn.knime.com/sites/default/files/inline-images/knime_bigdata_energy_timeseries_whitepaper.pdf